frederic-perez/AmE-dictionary/data/dictionary.md

 __dupe__ _A dupe of a president._
 __duped__ _v_ :six::hammer: _He had been duped by her._ _Putin feels that the West duped Russia into de facto sanctioning international intervention in Libya._ _Settlers duped, children abandoned, Indians deported._
 __duplexes__ :two::hammer:
-__duplicitous__ _adj_ :three: Given to or marked by deliberate deceptiveness in behavior or speech. _A duplicitous cigarette industry._
+__duplicitous__ _adj_ :four: Given to or marked by deliberate deceptiveness in behavior or speech. _A duplicitous cigarette industry._
 __durable__ :two::hammer: _The end of durable Red John story line is a new beginning._
 __duration__
 __duress__ _n_ :five::hammer: